TinFoiKa/CEA-Parser/README.md

 I use the pyplot library to generate ALL figures using a single main method in parse.py.

+## Remark

+Much of CEA seems to be observing maxima on graphs and finding the independent variables that caused them.
+This deliverable will consistently take this method of analysis into consideration, both employing the strategy to make comments on how the independent variables provided impact the dependent variables to evaluate, and using it to generate graphs that can be understood effectively.

+This remark also serves to acknowledge that some independent variables, understanding that some parameters like fuel selection are more 'upstream' than parameters like chamber pressure, and hence may or may not affect the dependent variable more drastically than the latter.
+Simply put, CEA is a  "stepped" process that will eventually provide an answer that is more often than not greater affected by upstream parameters than downstream ones.

 ## Task 1: Fuel Type vs. Performance Parameters (cea.py)

 The tedious way of solving this problem would be to use the CEA web app to run each fuel case individually with